bliz937/piDoop/README.md

 ## Disclaimer

 This is a log of our steps taken to installing a raspberry pi hadoop cluster.
 You are to follow this guide at your own risk.
-We cannot take any responsibility for damages taken.
+We cannot take any responsibility for damages, or lost data, taken.
 By using this guide, you agree to this disclaimer.

 If you have any questions, you may raise it as an [issue](https://github.com/bliz937/piDoop/issues/new), or contact Shev on [Telegram messenger](https://web.telegram.org/#/im?p=@bliz937).